wilsonte-umich/aws-shiny-server/README.md

 # aws-shiny-server

 This repository helps you easily host one or more R Shiny web apps from an AWS server instance.
-The installation supports:
+The installation gives you:

 - https/SSL/TLS encryption for secure access via LetsEncrypt
 - a session cookie you can use for tracking user sessions